Canada cites US treaty in pipeline dispute in Michigan

 A section of the pipeline runs on the bottom of the Straits of Mackinac, which connects lakes Huron and Michigan at the top of Michigan’s Lower Peninsula.
 Gov. Gretchen Whitmer and Attorney General Dana Nessel, both Democrats, say Line 5 is a grave threat to the Great Lakes and should be closed to prevent spills.

+A mediator had been working with Michigan and Enbridge to try to reach a settlement, but the talks ended Sept.
+9 without an agreement.

-Whitmer said she was disappointed by Canada’s decision.
+Whitmer said she was disappointed by Canada’s decision to invoke the treaty.

 “We greatly appreciate the efforts of ‘Team Canada,’ from the government of Canada to the provinces of Ontario, Quebec, Alberta and Saskatchewan, for their commitments and efforts to keep Line 5 open,” Enbridge said.